omar-sr88/ReadCVS/README.md

 Hello,

+(Yes, the project is mispelled, but I used it for so long I grew to like it =D )

 As the Final Dissertation project for my Computer Science degree I did this analysis on some amount of open data relasead by the
 Brazilian government regarding the PAC (Programa de Aceleração do Crescimento - Growth Acceleration Program).